seonminkoo/KEBAP/README.md

 </p>

-Our *SQuARe* dataset can be found in `data/KEBAP/`.
-Please refer to *SQuARe* paper for the detail of the dataset.
+Our *KEBAP* dataset can be found in `data/KEBAP/`.
+Please refer to *KEBAP* paper for the detail of the dataset.

 ### Proposed novel speech-level noise type and text-level error type
 <p align="center">